GoblinSax/gs-sdk/README.md

 #### `gs.bridgeFunds(amount: String): Promise<void>`

 The amount of WETH to bridge to arbitrum.
-If you are primarily a L2 protocol this function can be used to bridge the funds to a different network once the loan starts and users wallet receives ETH in the mainnet
+If you are primarily a L2 protocol, this function can be used to bridge the funds to a different network once the loan starts and the user's wallet receives ETH in the mainnet

 #### `gs.bridgeStatus(txHash: String, bridge: String): Promise<void>`

 Shows the status of bridging.
-It returns DONE, FAILED or PENDING.
+It returns DONE, FAILED, or PENDING.
 It should be called with the responses from bridgeFunds function

 ### 2) Buy now, pay later (BNPL)